IT-Academy-BCN/nodeInitialDemo/README.md

 ### MONGO:

-connect to mongo (solution to connection problems for mac OS high sierra):
+connect to mongo (solution to connection issue for mac OS high sierra):

-1. cd/Users
-2. cd to your home directory
+1. cd to your home directory
-3. cd data
+2. cd data
-4. mongod --dbpath ~/data/db press enter then just keep it running.
+3. mongod --dbpath ~/data/db press enter then just keep it running.

 ### MONGOOSE: